krzysu/hashmask-tools/README.md

 - add price and score filters (premium)
 - add 2 category collections - planets and egyptian signs
 - use more traits from spreadsheet (backgrounds)
-- show which masks are in NTFX fund
+- show which masks are in NTFX fund -> nftx owner address 0xaf93fcce0548d3124a5fc3045adaf1dde4e8bf7e
 - show in mask item if in collection or has similar images or in NTFX fund
 - run image comparison
 - show when prices were last updated